^

 "Uh..."

-"No." She squares her shoulders.
-"Look, buddy… you seem like a nice guy.
+Emily looks back at her friends like she's trying to urge them towards something, making big, convincing gestures with her arms.
+The others maintain their refusal, though, and eventually she gives up.
+"Look, buddy... you seem like a nice guy.
 That's why we're gonna ask that you turn around and head on whence you came."

-"Oh.
+"Oh!
 Okay."
 The Supermutant gives the food a last, longing look, and then weakly trudges away.
 The people watch him go, barely breathing, barely moving.
-Their bodies are so weirdly tiny, he notices, and it reminds him of something, but he can't quite place it.
+Their weirdly tiny bodies remind him of something, but he can't quite place it.
+Now that he thinks about it, he thinks maybe he has seen people this small before.
+But where?
+Yes, there was definitely some point in the past that he saw humans this size.
+It's very hard to remember, though.
+Maybe this was Before...

 He hears the hushed conversation start again, behind his back.